 - Apply all payments to that patient.
 You have a few options:

-Capitation Utilization Report: This report can be run at the end of each month to show all procedures for a date range performed for capitation, along with the provider fees and the patient co-pay.
-See Capitation Utilization Report.
+Run the Capitation Utilization Report at the end of each month to show all procedures for a date range performed for capitation, along with the provider fees and the patient co-pay.

-This section is very technical: Internally, a capitation claim creates a second Claim Procedure.
+Internally, a capitation claim creates a second claim procedure.

 - The second claim procedure has a status of CapClaim and is only used to show the procedure detail for the claim.
 The status will not change when the claim is received.

-Payment entry on individual capitation claims is a feature that does not yet exist.
-In other words, it's a Feature Request.
+Payment entry on individual capitation claims would be a feature request.